davidvlaminck/OTLMOW-Converter/README.md

    - it uses the dotnotation convention

 ### Converter class
 The main class in this library is the OtlmowConverter class.
-This class has a couple of methods to convert between the different types of objects.
+This class is a facade class and has a couple of methods to convert between the different types of objects.
 The main methods are:
 * to_objects: converts to instantiated otlmow class objects
 * to_file: converts to a file
 * to_dicts: converts to an iterable of dictionaries